 Color System for Compounds

-A standardized color system identifies the compound in the container.
-The United States color system for oxygen and air differs from the colors used internationally:
+A standardized color system identifies the compound in the cylinder.
+The United States' color system for oxygen and air differs from those used internationally.

 - Oxygen - Green (*White)